 Step 3: Click the dropdown menu under Print at the top of the column on the right side of the window.

-Step 4: Select the Worksheet option from the dropdown menu.
+Step 4: Select the Workbook option from the dropdown menu.

 Step 5: Scroll down to confirm that each worksheet looks the way that you want it to, then click the blue Next button at the top-right of the window.